schlotg/angular-rollup-boilerplate/README.md

 ### Adding other 3rd party libraries

 Most 3rd party libraries you will want to add to the vendor bundle.
-To make it easier to add libraries vendor bundle, you add assets by adding them as entries in the configs/app.config.json file.
+To make it easier to add libraries to the vendor bundle, add assets by adding them as entries in the configs/app.config.json file.
 Here are the different sections and what they do:

 - filesToCopy: This section specifies assets to copy into the dist directory.
 They can be single files or directories
 - vendorModules: This section specifies vendor modules.
 These are imported into the vendor bundle and exported so that the app bundle can use them